-Cause Evidence Eviction from a property for mortgage arrears Minimum six month settled accommodation with up to date rent account.
+Cause Evidence account.
+Repayment plan in place and adhered to for a minimum of six months Eviction from a property for mortgage arrears Minimum six month settled accommodation with up to date rent account.
 Repayment plan in place and adhered to for a minimum of six months Responsible for paying rent and they have rent arrears and/or court costs greater than 16 weeks rent, or if the rent is charged weekly or greater than 4 months if the rent is charged monthly.
-This will apply equally whether they pay the rent in full, are on partial housing benefit/housing element of universal credit and they pay the shortfall or are in receipt of full housing benefit/housing element of universal credit where the arrears are solely the responsibility of the tenant.
+This will apply equally whether they pay the rent in full, are on partial housing benefit and they pay the shortfall or are in receipt of full housing benefit where the arrears are solely the responsibility of the tenant.
 Up to date rent account (where relevant) and repayment plan in place and adhered to for a minimum of six months or the debt has been cleared by regular payments, whichever is sooner.
 Confirmation of information provided for a housing benefit claim to be assessed.
 Damage to a property and been charged for damages and/or recharges and/or court costs of over £1000.
 Repayment plan in place and adhered to for a minimum of six months or the debt has been cleared by regular payments whichever is sooner Eviction from a tenancy for anti-social behaviour Minimum six month settled accommodation with no complaints relating to behaviour.